chaseruskin/legoHDL/ROADMAP.md

 - [-] have some way of notifying user that a block is missing from installations when trying to export -> is somewhat implemented as a warning in some cases if it has the library available but can't find the unit name

 - [ ] better commands/parsing? examples: --flag=value --market=open-market --git=url.git --open --soft 	--label="PINS=*.pins" --recursive --open, -o (argparse?)

+- [ ] % all users downloaded the same market and therefore the market had the same name (users couldnt change it) so then you know what market it came from.
+What happens if someone tries to rename the .mrkt file? -> issue warning that bad things may happen -> ?(append a -1,-2,-3,etc. to duplicate market names on a user's machine to help legohdl determine which market to access).
+Markets cannot share same namespace (case-insensitive.)

 - [ ] for list command, highlight if a profile is availble to be updated (bonus)